This accessibility statement applies to the website www.marjon.ac.uk.

 Updates on this accessibility tracking will be reported twice a year at the Equality, Diversity and Inclusion Board.

 This statement was first published on 19 September 2019, then reviewed on 19 October 2020.
-It was comprehensively reviewed on 21 June 2022.
+It was comprehensively reviewed on 21 June 2022, 28 March 2023 and again on 29 March 2024.

 We are using this approach because we recognise that websites are dynamic spaces.
 We want to be sure that we are comprehensively fixing issues not only as they stand at one audit, but as they continue to arise.
 We recognise that we can design in accessibility as standard, but as websites are amended it is very easy to lose accessibility through lack of deep expertise of editors; for example in simple writing styles, or in tagging pdfs.
-The realtime, always-on audit means we have a running log of issues and can continually work in a prioritised and systematic way to fix them.
+The real-time, always-on audit means we have a running log of issues and can continually work in a prioritised and systematic way to fix them.